Jaafar91/UML-to-DB-to-API/README.md

     - API code that can be run and consumed by any API client, e.g Postman

 # Useful Paths
-- The connection string can be changed from the main file `examples/example2/main/main.py`
+- The connection string can be changed from the .env file `examples/example2/main/.env`
 - The docker folder has ready image to run SQL Server that matches the connection string

 # UML file